MicrosoftDocs/power-automate-docs/articles/regions-overview.md

 In other words, your flows are deployed in the [datacenter region](https://azure.microsoft.com/regions/) that hosts your [Power Platform environment](environments-overview-admin.md).

-## More information about Power Platform environments
+## More information about Power Platform regions

 [Overview of Power Platform regions](/power-platform/admin/regions-overview)